jon-jacky/Piety/editors/edsel.md

 **edsel** serves as the programmers' user interface to the [Piety](../README.md) system.
-By providing text editing, a shell and a window manager, it comprises a minimal but self-contained Python programming environment.
+By providing text editing, a shell and a window manager, it comprises a minimal but self-contained programming environment within a single Python terminal session.

 **edsel** is most strongly influenced by [Emacs](https://www.gnu.org/software/emacs/manual/html_node/emacs/index.html),